oracle-livelabs/apex/oci-rag-agent/7-run-app/7-run-app.md

 In this lab, you will:

-- Add document to Object Storage, using APEX
+- Add document to Object Storage, using APEX.

-- Chat with Generative AI Agent on the documents uploaded
+- Chat with Generative AI Agent on the documents uploaded.

-- View Citations for the response from Agent
+- View Citations for the response from Agent.

-- Establish New Session
+- Establish New Session.

-- Download/delete the file from Object Store by using APEX
+- Download/delete the file from Object Store by using APEX.

 ## Task 1: Add document to Object Storage, using APEX

 In this task you will upload document to OVI Object storage using APEX.

-1. Click **Upload Documents** in the navigation bar.
+1. In the **Navigation Bar**, click **Upload Documents** .

     ![UI UploadDoc](images/ui-uploaddoc.png " ")

-2. Click the **Choose File** option or drag and drop the [apex\_document.pdf](files/apex_document.pdf) file on to the dialog window.
+2. Click  **Choose File** option or drag and drop the [apex\_document.pdf](files/apex_document.pdf) file on to the dialog window.

 3. Click **Create**.

     ![UI Upload](images/ui-upload.png " ")

-4. File gets added to OCI Object Storage bucket and ingestion job will run at t backend and details like ingestion id will be stored in database table.
+4. File gets added to OCI Object Storage bucket and ingestion job will run at the backend and details like ingestion id will be stored in database table.

     ![Ingestion Job](images/ingestionjob.png " ")